maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

 * **filtered_bam** directory contains the input BAM files (either filtered or unfiltered, however you prefer).

 * **sampleSheet.tsv** (OPTIONAL) is only needed to test for differential binding.

+Alternatively, ATACseq workflow can be run with bam files as input.
+The folder containing the input bam files can be passed  to `--fromBAM` .
+Bam file extention can be specified with `--bamExt` .
+Working directory specified with `-d` will be used as output folder.

 .. _diffOpenChrom: